 In the UK, we drink around 70 million cups of coffee daily and eat on average 5 billion bananas a year.
-Millions of smallholder farmers supplying our breakfast tables are food insecure, missing meals or going hungry a year-round.
-We’ve put together 10 facts on food security.
+Millions of smallholder farmers supplying our breakfast tables are food insecure, missing meals or going hungry year-round.
+Here are 10 facts about food security.

-1. The World Food Summit of 1996 defined that “food security exists when all people, at all times, have physical and economic access to sufficient, safe and nutritious food that meets their dietary needs and preferences for an active life.”
+- The World Food Summit of 1996 defined that ‘food security exists when all people, at all times, have physical and economic access to sufficient, safe and nutritious food that meets their dietary needs and preferences for an active life.’

-6. Currently, a typical cocoa farmer in Cote d’Ivoire lives on around 74p** a day.
+- Currently, a typical cocoa farmer in Cote d’Ivoire lives on around 74p** a day.
 Almost all cocoa farmers in West Africa live in poverty.
 This is why we’re calling for a living income for cocoa farmers.
-Find out more about our campaign to take exploitation out of chocolate.
+Find out more about our campaign for living incomes for farmers.